Do I Need to Hire A Workers’ Compensation Lawyer?

 Any SSDI benefits you may be entitled to can be reduced by the award you receive from a workers’ compensation settlement.
 A workers’ comp attorney, in conjunction with attorneys skilled in Social Security Disability claims, can help you balance all the factors to maximize the benefits you receive from all sources, as well as advise you on how to set aside a portion of your workers’ compensation benefits to cover future medical costs, as may be required by Medicare.

-After receiving benefits for some time, your employer or their company requests a medical exam or other evaluation
+After receiving benefits for some time, your employer or their insurer requests a medical exam or other evaluation

 You don’t develop symptoms from your injury right away